-This HCBS Spending Plan will invest in a number of initiatives, across a range of state HCBS programs to build a modern, inclusive HCBS system that provides robust health and human services to California's most vulnerable residents, in their communities, in ways that ensure that California's HCBS workforce has the training and support necessary to provide the highest level of service to those in their care.
-This spending plan reflects stakeholder feedback, incorporating a number of suggestions from advocates, providers, consumers, caregivers, community-based organizations, managed care plans, and foundations, provided from March through June 2021.
-The state's spending plan also reflects priorities from the state Legislature.
-Further, the initiatives included in this plan will be sustained through many ongoing investments, reflecting the collective vision of the state and its stakeholders.
+As noted in its initial submission, California's HCBS Spending Plan reflects stakeholder feedback, having incorporated suggestions from advocates, providers, consumers, caregivers, community-based organizations, managedcare plans, and foundations.
+The state's Spending Plan also reflects priorities from the state Legislature.
+Further, the initiatives included in this Spending Plan will be sustained through many ongoing investments, reflecting the collective vision of the state and its stakeholders.